 About Joanna Dermenjian

-Joanna Dermenjian holds a Master’s Degree in Cultural Studies from Queen’s University, Kingston, Ontario.
-As a Research Fellow at the Modern Literature and Culture Research Centre at Toronto Metropolitan University, Joanna is investigating women’s domestic and charitable making in textiles and exploring Canadian women’s cultural legacy at the intersection of world wars and women’s labour.
-Her current project explores the quilt-making operation by Canadian women across Canada during the Second World War, when hundreds of thousands of quilts were made by women and donated to the British Women’s Voluntary Service (WVS) and the Canadian Red Cross to be distributed to soldiers, civilians and hospitals in Britain and Europe.
+Joanna Dermenjian holds a Master’s degree in Cultural Studies from Queen’s University and is currently a Visiting Scholar at the Modern Literature and Culture Research Centre at Toronto Metropolitan University.
+As a speaker, researcher, artist, and quiltmaker, Joanna explores the history of domestic textiles and the intersection of women’s voluntary textile production with periods of war or social upheaval.
+Her primary project explores the quilt-making operation across Canada during the Second World War, when hundreds of thousands of quilts were made by women and children and donated to the British Women’s Voluntary Service (WVS) and the Red Cross to be distributed to civilians, hospitals and soldiers in Britain and Europe.

 • British Quilt Study Group